-Carrier-class performance.
-Service providers operate complex, mission-critical networks.
-Our products are designed to offer the highest levels of quality, reliability and interoperability, including:
+Reliability.
+Service providers and enterprises operate complex, mission-critical networks.
+Our products are designed to offer the highest levels of quality and reliability, including:

-- full redundancy, designed for 5-nine's (99.999%) availability; - multi-tenant, geo-redundant Class 5 voice application capabilities; - quality of service equal or superior to today's circuit-switched network; - system hardware designed to comply with NEBS (Network Equipment Building System) standards Level 3; - interworking between the numerous signaling and media formats existing worldwide; and - sophisticated security, network monitoring and analytics capabilities.
+- Full redundancy, designed for 5-nine's (99.999%) availability; - Quality of service equal or superior to the PSTN; - System hardware designed to comply with Network Equipment Building System (NEBS) standards Level 3; - Interworking between numerous signaling and media formats to support multivendor, global networks; - Sophisticated security, network monitoring and analytics capabilities; and - Multi-tenant, geo-redundant voice applications.

-Scalability and density.
-Carrier infrastructure solutions face challenging scalability requirements.
-Service providers' central offices typically support tens or even hundreds of thousands of simultaneous sessions.
-To be economically attractive, modern infrastructure must compare favorably with existing networks in terms of performance, cost per port, space occupation, power consumption and cooling requirements.
-Our solution scales to build packet-based switch configurations that cost-effectively support a few hundreds of thousands of simultaneous calls.
-In addition, the capital cost of our equipment is typically lower than that of traditional circuit-switched equipment.
-At the same time, our equipment offers unparalleled density, requires significantly less space, power and cooling than that needed by typical circuit-switching implementations and is therefore much more environmentally-friendly.
+Scalability.
+Service providers and enterprises face challenging scalability requirements, with communications networks that may support tens or even hundreds of thousands of simultaneous sessions.
+To be economically attractive, new infrastructure investments must compare favorably with existing networks in terms of performance, cost per port, space occupation, power consumption and cooling requirements.
+Our products scale simply and cost-effectively from a handful of sessions to hundreds of thousands of simultaneous sessions.
+In addition, our equipment offers unparalleled density and requires significantly less space, power and cooling compared to legacy systems and is therefore more environmentally friendly.

-Compatibility with standards and existing infrastructure.
-New infrastructure equipment and software must often sustain the full range of telephone network standards.
-It must also support data networking protocols as well as telephony protocols.
-Infrastructure solutions must integrate seamlessly with the service providers' existing operations support systems.
-Our products are therefore designed to be compatible with applicable voice and data networking standards and interfaces, including:
+Interoperability.
+New network infrastructure equipment and software must often sustain the full range of network communications standards, while supporting both data networking protocols as well as telephony protocols.
+Infrastructure solutions must also integrate seamlessly with existing operations support systems.
+Our products are designed to be compatible with a wide range of voice and data networking standards and interfaces, including:

-- SS7 and other telephony signaling protocols, including numerous country variants, number translations and intelligent services routing; - call signaling standards such as SIP and its variants, BICC, MGCP, H.323 and Diameter; - Narrowband and Wideband media encoding/decoding formats and standards such as G.711 and G.722; - all bearer interfaces over both packet and circuit based bearers such as TDM, Optical and Ethernet; - management and accounting interfaces such as Radius, Diameter, SNMP and AMA; and - · interoperability with standard SIP endpoints and IADs (integrated access devices), voicemail and media servers.
+SS7 and other telephony signaling protocols, including numerous country variants, number translations (e.g., ENUM, DNS) and intelligent services routing:

+- Call signaling standards such as SIP and its variants: BICC, MGCP, H.323 and Diameter; - Narrowband and Wideband media encoding/decoding formats and standards such as G.711 and G.722; - All bearer interfaces over both packet- and circuit-based bearers such as TDM, Optical and Ethernet; - Management and accounting interfaces such as Radius, Diameter, SNMP and AMA; and - Interoperability with enterprise systems including Private Branch eXchanges (PBXs), IVR applications and Microsoft Lync Server.